KermitTheStarlord/Teddy_Bears_SOCSCI201/README.txt

 Measurement replicated from Hinde, Robert A., and L. A. Barden.
 1985.
 ‘The Evolution of the Teddy Bear’.
 Animal Behaviour 33 (4): 1371–73. https://doi.org/10.1016/S0003-3472(85)80205-0.

-Pictures from the « Les arts décoratifs museum » database, available at http://collections.lesartsdecoratifs.fr.
+Pictures from the « Les arts décoratifs collection » database, available at http://collections.lesartsdecoratifs.fr.

 Measurement were made using Gimp measurement tools.
 Calibrating measurement were made from real life teddy bears.